Transform a picture frame into a succulent wall planter with these step-by-step instructions. Make living garden art with your favorite Sempervivums.

 - 1 piece of exterior plywood to form the back of the frame (you can get this cut to measure at major DIY stores)

-- Enough sempervivums to fill the frame, in various colours
+- Enough Sempervivums to fill the frame, in various colors

 - Watering can with rose attachment